-Toyoda Gosei's Forecast for Number of Automobiles Produced in the Market and Number Equipped with Airbags
+Toyoda Gosei's Forecast for Number of Automobiles Produced

 Toyoda Gosei's forecast for airbag usage rate based on Light Vehicle Production (IHS, April 2021) and average annual growth rate

 1. Increase Production Capacity

 We are increasing our production capacity in China, India, and Southeast Asia to keep pace with the rising number of airbags that will be installed in vehicles after 2025.